iHeluani/airportpanel/README.md

 4. Application running

-The app will be running at por 8080 (http://localhost/8080).
+The app will be running at port 8080 (http://localhost/8080).

 ## HTTP CRUD EXPLANATION